Building Contractor Bond Overview for Beaumont, Texas

 What happens if a contractor’s bond coverage amount is insufficient to cover a claim filed by the City of Beaumont?

-If a claim is filed against a contractor's bond and the coverage amount is insufficient to fully compensate the city for any financial losses or damages incurred, the contractor may be held personally liable for the remaining amount.
+If a claim is filed against a contractor’s bond and the coverage amount is insufficient to fully compensate the city for any financial losses or damages incurred, the contractor may be held personally liable for the remaining amount.
 In such cases, the city may take legal action against the contractor to recover the outstanding balance.
-Additionally, the contractor's bonding company may revoke their bond and refuse to provide further bonding services, which can have significant consequences for the contractor's ability to secure future projects in Beaumont and elsewhere.
-It's essential for contractors to ensure that their bond coverage amount is adequate to meet the city's requirements and potential liabilities.
+Additionally, the contractor’s bonding company may revoke its bond and refuse to provide further bonding services, with significant consequences for the contractor’s ability to secure future projects in Beaumont and elsewhere.
+It’s essential for contractors to ensure that their bond coverage amount is adequate to meet the city’s requirements and potential liabilities.